top of page

 ABOUT HIGH SCHOOL CREDITS

-Accreditation may be awarded to a high school program where all students are being taught the same curriculum among other criteria outside of private home education.
-Due to costs, most homeschools are usually NOT accredited schools.
+Accreditation is usually granted to high school programs where all students follow the same curriculum, among other criteria, which might not apply to private home education.
+Due to expenses, most homeschools are not accredited.

-1. Am I able to commit to a four-year high school education?
-If yes, getting into a community college should not be a problem.
-(I will share my own daughter re-entering high school as a junior and her homeschool credits being excepted below.
-She immediately went to U.C.L.A. followed by Law School and is a practicing attorney today.
-Her story may be unique, and I can't promise it for everyone but in our case, her homeschool education did not work against her).
-If you are unsure, Administrator cannot guarantee your homeschooling credits will be excepted.
-I will help you with advice, especially those who have bailed on public high school out of desperation.
-We can look at your student's credits and go from there.
+1. Can you commit to a four-year high school education?
+If so, getting into a community college should not be an issue.
+For example, my daughter returned to high school as a junior, and her homeschool credits were accepted.
+She later attended UCLA, followed by law school, and is now a practicing attorney.
+While her experience might be unique, her homeschool education did not hold her back.
+That said, the administrator cannot guarantee your homeschool credits will be accepted.
+I am happy to offer advice, particularly for those transitioning out of public high school.
+We can review your student’s credits together.

-2. Am I willing to engage my high schooler, doing whatever I can to offer them a adequate high school experience?
-At age 16, most community colleges offer a high school enrichment program.
-Check out your local community college.
-Your high school student will get dual credit and complete full year courses in one semester.
-One semester of college English = two semesters of high school English.
-Pretty good trade off.
+2. Are you willing to actively support your high schooler to provide them with a meaningful high school experience?
+At age 16, many community colleges offer high school enrichment programs, which allow students to earn dual credit and complete full-year courses in a single semester.
+For instance, one semester of college English can equal two semesters of high school English—a fantastic trade-off.

-CASE IN POINT.......
-A long, long time ago.
-This will definitely date me because I am now a grandmother:
+CASE IN POINT...
+A long time ago—this will definitely date me because I am now a grandmother:

-One summer while girls were in 10th, 11th and 12th, I was deeply impressed to study the Holocaust, using Corrie ten Boom's The Hiding Place, as my core literature book.
-Week after week I was met with protests.
-"Mom, why do we have to study this?
+One summer, while my daughters were in 10th, 11th, and 12th grades, I felt a strong urge to study the Holocaust, using Corrie ten Boom's The Hiding Place as our main book.
+Week after week, they protested: "Mom, why do we have to study this?
 It's so depressing!"
-That was the gist of it.
-They complained so much I began to question if I had clearly heard from God.
+Their constant complaints made me question if I had truly followed God’s guidance.

-Like yours, on that fateful Tuesday, our family watched in horror as the first tower came down.
-On our way to choir practice, one of my teary daughters asked, "We need to understand the Holocaust, don't we?"
-Dots were connected that day.
-The depravity of mankind, evident.
-My girls wanted to understand.
+Like many others on that tragic Tuesday, our family watched in horror as the first tower collapsed.
+On our way to choir practice, one of my tearful daughters said, "We need to understand the hate in the world.
+We need to study the Holocaust, don't we?"
+That day, everything clicked.
+The depravity of humanity was undeniable, and my daughters wanted to understand.

-Weeks later, my girls were still engaged, trying to understand what makes evil prevail and why we were attacked.
-Just like the slaughter of millions in the Holocaust, the demise of 3000 of our countrymen didn't make any sense.
-The study also gave room for a teaching about God's love and how it can change us.
+Weeks later, my girls were still deeply engaged, trying to understand why evil prevails and why we were victims.
+Much like the incomprehensible slaughter of millions during the Holocaust, the loss of 3,000 of our fellow citizens was beyond understanding.
+However, the study also brought valuable lessons about God's love and its power to transform.

-I will never forget that year as being one of our best.
+I will always cherish that year as one of our best.